pcouy/jekyll-chatgpt/README.md

 ### Customizing the colors

 The necessary styles will automatically be inlined when using the filter.
 You can override the default colors by providing the following variables in your `_sass/_colors.sass` file : `$color1`, `$color1-alt`, `$color2`, `$color2-alt`, `$cyan`

+### Live demo

+You can browse the [code for the live demo](https://github.com/pcouy/jekyll-chatgpt/tree/demo) which is intended to be a minimal example of using the plugin.

 ## Development